sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>geocode-glib</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Geocoding helper library
+Short desc    : Geocoding helper library
 URL          : http://www.gnome.org/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : geocode-glib is a convenience library for the geocoding (finding longitude,
+Descript     : geocode-glib is a convenience library for the geocoding (finding longitude,
              : and latitude from an address) and reverse geocoding (finding an address from
              : coordinates).
 It uses Nominatim service to achieve that.
 It also caches
              : (reverse-)geocoding requests for faster results and to avoid unnecessary server